flora0710/Machine-learning-project-titanic/README.md

 The main goal of this project is not only making good prediction accuracy on passenger survival possibility of Titanic shipwreck disaster, but also be avaiable to reveal the decision making process and casuality, interpret to both non-technical consumer and highly-skilled data scientist, avoid disparate treatment and disparate impact, and debugother problems hidding in the machine learning procedure.

 **Attention!** When you try to run the R file, please download the csv file "train.csv" and "test" for data import.
 When you try to run the Python jupyter notebook, please download the CSV files "train_clean.csv" and "test_clean.csv", and folder "rmltk"!

+### **We believe our project worth an A++, but we are satisfied with A :D We would like to say thank you Dr. Hall, and thank you for your knowledge, your beautfil wife, and the cutiest baby! (  •̆ ᵕ •̆ )◞♡ All of us vote you for the BEST professor in MSBA!**